 Margaret Bennett, R.Y.T., B.A.-psychology, is a Registered Yoga Teacher and a Certified Yoga Therapist.
 She has taught yoga at NMC since 1997, is a Reiki Master, and has formal training in meditation traditions.

-Jim Bertoldi, B.B.A.-accounting, has over two decades of experience working in the area of public accounting and consulting.
+Jim Bertoldi, B.B.A.-accounting, has more than two decades of experience working in the area of public accounting and consulting.

 Jennifer Blakeslee is the chef/owner of The Cook’s House on Front Street specializing in local sustainable cuisine.
 She was formerly the sous chef at Andre’s French Restaurant in Las Vegas.